 CKS is looking for:

-- One Khmer Language Instructor to teach the Khmer beginner level in Siem Reap (First 4 weeks)
+- One Khmer language instructor to teach beginner-level Khmer in Phnom Penh (first 4 weeks)

-- One Khmer Language Instructor to teach the Khmer beginner level in Phnom Penh (another 4 weeks)
+- One Khmer language instructor to teach beginner-level Khmer in Siem Reap (last 4 weeks)

-- OR preferably ONE Khmer Language Instructor who is able to teach in both Phnom Penh and Siem
+- OR (preferably) ONE Khmer language instructor who is able to teach in both Phnom Penh and Siem Reap

 Roles and Responsibilities

-- Teach beginner level of Khmer language/culture to students from the USA by using the CKS textbook for Writing and Reading (instructor can also include more materials to support his/her teaching).
+- Teach beginner-level Khmer language and culture to students from the United States by using the CKS textbook for writing and reading (though the instructor is welcome to include more materials to support their teaching)

-- Work full-time : from 22 June to 14 August 2020, first 4 weeks in Phnom Penh and the last 4 weeks in Siem Reap.
+- Full-time work: Prospective applicants will work from 22 June to 14 August 2020, with the first four weeks spent in Phnom Penh and the last four weeks spent in Siem Reap.

-- Having significant knowledge of Khmer language, culture, history and current issues.
+- A significant knowledge of Khmer language, culture, history and current issues.

-- Having experiences in teaching Khmer language to foreigners
+- Experiences teaching the Khmer language to non-native learners.

-- Having experiences in teaching Khmer language at University level
+- Experience teaching the Khmer language at the university level.

-Interested Candidates should send a CV (2 pages max) and one-page cover letter outlining their related qualifications for the job by e-mail to Ms. Samedy Suong via firstname.lastname@example.org with the email title: Application for Khmer Language Instructor in PNP or SRP or both.
+Interested candidates should send a CV (2 pages max) and one-page cover letter outlining their qualifications for the position by e-mail to Ms. Samedy Suong (firstname.lastname@example.org) with the subject line: Application for Khmer Language Instructor in PNP or SRP (or Both).